inviwo/inviwo.github.io/pages/manual/manual-gettingstarted-build.md

 - [Qt5 binaries](https://qt.io/download-open-source/) >= 5.12
     Make sure you get the build for the 64 bit version for you Visual Studio version.
 Also add the Qt binary directory (something like `Qt/5.12.1/msvc2017_64/bin`) to your PATH.
-    {% include note.html content="Qt 6.1 is not supported at the moment." %}
+{% include note.html content="
+Qt 6.1 is not supported at the moment.
+" %}

 #### Building
 1. `git clone --recurse-submodules https://github.com/inviwo/inviwo`